mrb/mrb.github.com/_posts/2013-06-17-declarative-computation-and-the-abstract-machine.markdown

 #### The Abstract Machine: Program Execution

-An illustration of a simple bit of declarative code (which actually does not have much syntactic sugar applied to it) as executed in the abstract machine can still be quite instructive.
-The following piece of code and the accompanying prose that explains how it is executed in the abstract machine will illustrate how the declarative kernel language's notion of static or lexical scope is enforced.
-Note the new `Browse` function, which displays the value given to the user.
+An illustration of a small bit of declarative code (which actually does not have much syntactic sugar applied to it) as executed in the abstract machine can appear simple but still be quite instructive.
+The following piece of code and the accompanying prose that explains how it is executed in the abstract machine will illustrate how the declarative kernel language's notion of static or lexical scope is calculated.
+Note the new `Browse` function, which displays the value given to the user, and that the `<s>` statement comments are referred to in the steps below.

 {% highlight ruby %}
 local X in #<s> begin